-Product Licensing And Continuing Education Division.
-To ensure competency and ethical conduct by insurance agents, brokers, limited agents, adjusters, appraisers and consultants, the Division:
+Producer Licensing and Continuing Education Division.
+To ensure competency and ethical conduct by insurance agents, brokers, limited agents, adjusters, appraisers, and consultants, this division:

-- Develops and administers tests for entry into the field. - Maintains permanent records on the current 33,000 insurance professionals. - Administers the Continuing Education Program. - Provides consumers information about the licensing status of a producer.
+- Develops and administers tests for entry into the field. - Maintains permanent records on the current 33,000 insurance professionals. - Administers the continuing education program. - Provides consumers information about the licensing status of a producer.

 Fraud Prevention Bureau.
-To reduce the cost of insurance fraud to consumers, the Bureau:
+To reduce the cost of insurance fraud to consumers, this bureau:

-- Investigates property and casualty, auto, life, health, workers' compensation, provider and agent insurance fraud. - Provides a focal point for the anti-fraud efforts of insurance company investigators, law enforcement agencies, and prosecutors to achieve a cooperative and coordinated approach to the detection, investigation and prosecution of insurance fraud.
+- Investigates property and casualty, auto, life, health, workers' compensation, provider, and agent insurance fraud. - Provides a focal point for the anti-fraud efforts of insurance company investigators, law enforcement agencies, and prosecutors to achieve a co-operative and coordinated approach to the detection, investigation, and prosecution of insurance fraud.

-VI.
 STATE BLUE SKY AND OTHER SECURITIES ISSUES

-For the commercial enterprise seeking to raise the financing necessary to start, continue or expand its business, federal and state securities law compliance is an important matter to consider.
-Delaware is one of the approximately 37 states that has enacted a state securities statute patterned after the Uniform Securities Act.
+For the commercial enterprise seeking to raise the financing necessary to start, continue, or expand its business, federal and state securities law compliance is an important matter to consider.
+Delaware is one of the approximately 37 states that enacted a state securities statute patterned after the 1956 Uniform Securities Act.
 However, the Delaware Securities Act, enacted in 1973 and amended several times since, contains many variations from the Uniform Securities Act.

-Under the Delaware Securities Act, no "security" may be offered or sold in the State unless registered under such Act or an exemption from registration applies.
-The Delaware Securities Act makes it unlawful for a person to commit fraud in the offer, sale or purchase of a "security."
-The Delaware Securities Act also regulates the activities of broker-dealers, investment advisers and agents that transact business in the State.
+Under the Delaware Securities Act, no security may be offered or sold in the State unless registered under such Act or an exemption from registration applies.
+The Delaware Securities Act makes it unlawful for a person to commit fraud in the offer, sale, or purchase of a security.
+The Delaware Securities Act also regulates the activities of broker-dealers, investment advisers, and agents that transact business in the State.

-Offer Or Sale Of Securities In Delaware.
-To determine whether the Delaware Securities Act would apply to proposed fund-raising activities, one must consider whether an "offer" or "sale" of a "security" would occur in Delaware.
-The Delaware Securities Act defines "security" broadly to include, without limitation, any note, stock, treasury stock, bond, debenture, evidence of indebtedness or investment contract.
+Offer or Sale of Securities in Delaware.
+To determine whether the Delaware Securities Act would apply to proposed fund-raising activities, one must consider whether an offer or sale of a security would occur in Delaware.
+The Delaware Securities Act defines "security" broadly to include, without limitation, any note, stock, treasury stock, bond, debenture, evidence of indebtedness, or investment contract.
 This definition is similar to that used in the federal Securities Act of 1933, as amended.

 Two very common approaches to raising financing are the issuance by an entity of its equity or debt instruments.
-These instruments are generally included in the Delaware Securities Act's definition of "security."
+These instruments are generally included in the Delaware Securities Act's definition of security.

-Exemptions From Registration.
+Exemptions from Registration.
 Certain types of securities are exempt from registration under the Delaware Securities Act.
-For the commercial enterprise, its securities would be exempt from registration if, among other things, (i) the enterprise is in one of certain specified businesses and is subject to the jurisdiction of the Interstate Commerce Commission or is a registered holding company under the federal Public Utility Holding Company Act of 1935, (ii) such securities are listed on certain exchanges including, without limitation, the New York and the American Stock Exchanges, (iii) the enterprise is a not-for-profit organization, (iv) such securities constitute short-term commercial paper, or (v) such securities are traded pursuant to the National Association of Securities Dealers Automated Quotations National Market System.
+For the commercial enterprise, its securities would be exempt from registration if, among other things, (i) the enterprise is in one of certain specified businesses and is subject to the jurisdiction of the Interstate Commerce Commission or is a registered hold-ing company under the federal Public Utility Holding Company Act of 1935; (ii) such securities are listed on certain exchanges, including, without limitation, the New York and the American Stock Exchanges; (iii) the enterprise is a nonprofit religious organization meeting certain specified financial and other conditions; (iv) such securities constitute short-term commercial paper meeting certain specified requirements; or (v) such securities are traded pursuant to the National Association of Securities Dealers Automated Quotations National Market System.